ciresnave/scrolling_window_pattern_matcher/README.md

 ## API

 - `ScrollingWindowPatternMatcherRef::find_matches`: Value/mixed patterns with multiple patterns and multi-element support.
+Accepts any type convertible to a slice for window and patterns.
 - `ScrollingWindowPatternMatcherRef::find_matches_with_callbacks`: Value/mixed patterns with per-pattern callbacks and overlap settings.
 - `ScrollingWindowFunctionPatternMatcherRef::find_matches`: Function-only patterns with multiple patterns.
+Accepts Vec, slice, or array for window and patterns.
 - `ScrollingWindowFunctionPatternMatcherRef::find_matches_with_callbacks`: Function-only patterns with per-pattern callbacks and overlap settings.

 See the test module for more comprehensive examples and edge cases.